mentat-is/gulp/docs/Creating Plugins.md

 Sigma plugins are useful for transforming sigma rules into elastic queries.

+[the only one currently implemented](../src/gulp/plugins/sigma/gs_windows.py) is used to transform Windows sigma rules to queries in the ECS format used by gulp.

+**NOTE: Sigma plugins may be removed in the future.**

 # Query plugins

 This kind of plugin allows Gulp to query external sources through the [query_plugin API](../src/gulp/api/rest/query.py#async-def-query_plugin), i.e. SIEM **without ingesting their data**.